CordeiroM17/Sushiman/Readme.md

 - [Credits](#credits)

 ## Demo
-You can check out the live demo of the project [here](https://sushiman-f8rx.onrender.com).
-The page was deployed on Render hosting
+Experience the flavours of our sushi by clicking the link below to explore the full functionality and design of the website: [here](https://sushiman-f8rx.onrender.com).

 ## Features
 - **Responsive Design**: Optimized for various screen sizes.